 Should GM enter this market, it will have plenty of company.

-Instead of going to Hertz or Enterprise, Turo (an Accredited Partner) users meet the person with the car at a prearranged location and get the keys, as explained in the TV commercial Turo (an Accredited Partner) is airing nationally.
+Instead of going to Hertz or Enterprise, Turo (an Authorized Partner) users meet the person with the car at a prearranged location and get the keys, as explained in the TV commercial Turo (an Authorized Partner) is airing nationally.

 Zipcar pioneered the car-sharing business model, launching in 2000.
 With Zipcar, users receive a card that unlocks the car when they pick it up.
 The keys are left inside.